Obesity and Weight Management MSc

 Students prepare an assignment using the Module Resource Pack, on-line learning resources and primary research journals.
 The specific assignment requirements are set out in the module descriptors but are each equivalent to a 4000 word written assignment.

-MSc - 180 credits at Level 7 (5 core modules, 1 option modules plus Reseach Project) PGDip - 120 credits at Level 7 (5 core modules plus 1 option module) PGCert - 60 credits at Level 7 (at least 2 core modules plus 1 option module (one must be The Obesity Epidemic XN7201 )
+MSc - 180 credits at Level 7 (6 comp modules, plus Research Project) PGDip - 120 credits at Level 7 (6 comp modules) PGCert - 60 credits at Level 7 (3 comp modules) The Obesity Epidemic XN7201 must be one of the comp modules.

-Minimum 2:2 honours degree (or equivalent) in a related subject areas
+Minimum 2:2 honours degree (or equivalent) in a related subject area

-Other related/unrelated subjects will be considered on an individual bases
+Other related/unrelated subjects will be considered on an individual basis

 Experience within the field may also be considered